-Several ethanol plants argue the law is unfair because it requires them to pay higher taxes than many competitors for natural gas, which is heavily used in the manufacturing process.
+The owners of several ethanol plants argue the tax is unfair because it requires them to pay more than many competitors to obtain natural gas, which is heavily used to manufacture the corn-based fuel.